notable Gambian musical bands playing or have played in the country

 When the first national television signals zoomed the airwaves

 Radio & Television Service - would soon be the repository

-of Gambia's music
+of entertainment and benchmark of Gambia's music

 On July 30th 1999, 'Rap Award '99'

 music industry by fledgling Gambian artists in the rap, reggae

 wee hours of the morning, was a major success characterised by

 an impressive show of artistic brilliance.